rl2dev/terraform-assignment/README.md

 - It is the most simple and straightforward option due to serverless and managed service (Eventbridge and Lambda), and also has minimal code and boilerplate required
 4. Other recommendations
 - If there are only 2 VPCs, VPC Peering may be a better option as it is more cost effective and straightfoward than Transit Gateway(TGW); TGW is more suitable for connecting multiple VPCs

+## AI Use Disclaimer
+- LLM (Gemini, Claude, Cursor) was used as code assistance for this project, namely in generating documentation, code organisation and in learning about Terraform (explanations, suggesting appropriate resources to use etc.)